kcaisley/frida/src/readme.md

 A Hsu 2013:

-Albert Hsu's 2013 thesis really provides all the info we need on redundancy being used for thermal and switching errors, then as well as for calibration:
+- Albert Hsu's 2013 thesis really provides all the info we need on redundancy being used for thermal and switching errors, then as well as for calibration:

-2.3 explains static error, aka gains and offsets erorrs plus non-linearity from mismatch, all of which can be calibrated 2.4 explains dynamic error sources: settling errors, reference noise (from switching through finite impedance with L and C), and also threshold noise in comp (which isn't measured)
+- 2.3 explains static error, aka gains and offsets erorrs plus non-linearity from mismatch, all of which can be calibrated
+- 2.4 explains dynamic error sources: settling errors, reference noise (from switching through finite impedance with L and C), and also threshold noise in comp (which isn't measured)

-3.1 Redundancy can fix dynamic errors: calculate error tolerance windows (eq 3.5) 3.2 redundancy can fix static errors, by enabling background calibration.
+- 3.1 Redundancy can fix dynamic errors: calculate error tolerance windows (eq 3.5)
+- 3.2 redundancy can fix static errors, by ensuring (to a certain tolerance) that calibratability can be achieved.
 The reason is that missing codes can be calibrated out, but missing input tripping points can't.
 So sub-radix ensures we have some DNL below -l but none over +1.
 In other words one input can map to multiple digital codes, but in no cases do multiple inputs map to the same output code (beyond one LSB).
 Does this mean graphically that the INL curve should stay over the ideal line, and never fall under?

-What did A Hsu say about CC Liu 2010 binary compensation?
+- What did A Hsu say about CC Liu 2010 binary compensation?
 Nothing!

 *C.C.
 Liu binary compensation 2010 is referenced in:*
 Murmann 2013: explained as redundant steps instead of redundant levels.
 Good for DAC settling which is indistiguisable from quantizer errors.